jakeadam10/PRG1-debugging-workshop-javascript/capitalise/spec.md

 ## Problem Statement

 You are tasked with implementing a function that modifies the capitalization of a given input string.
-The function should change the first character of the input string to uppercase while leaving the rest of the characters in their original case.
+The function should change the first character of the input string to uppercase while putting the rest of the string in lower case.

 ## Function Specification